hrbrmstr/clandnstine/README.md

 I finally grok the getdns api so the package api is going to change wildly and fast.
-The default mode will be to perform queries using DNS over TLS but also supports UDP and TCP transports.
+The default mode will be to perform queries using DNS over TLS but support is also provided for UDP and TCP transports and either stub or recursive resolvers.

 ## Why?